Industrial Engineering and Operations Research

 Curriculum

 Advanced undergraduate courses in linear algebra (equivalent to MATH 110) are prerequisites for the PhD program.
 Students who have not taken these courses prior to entering the graduate program are required to do so during their first year.
+Real analysis (equivalent to MATH 104) is also recommended.

-A minimum of nine graduate courses is required in the major, including those taken prior to the entrance examination.
+A minimum of nine letter-graded graduate courses is required in the major, including those taken prior to the entrance examination.
 Usually, these are courses taken in the IEOR department, but to a very limited extent, courses taken in other departments may be counted as part of this requirement.
 These courses should provide depth in the student's probable research area.

 Coursework is comprised of an approved study list based on the student’s research interest, which must include the following: